Selt0/sign-up-form/readme.md

-# Frontend Mentor - QR code component solution
+# The Odin Project - Sign-up Form

 This is a solution to the [Sign-up Form on The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).